Burning Regulations and Permits

 Year-round with permit, except during extreme weather conditions when a fire ban is in place.

-Permits must be approved by the Mission Fire/Rescue department.
+Permits must be approved by the Mission Fire Rescue Service.
 Burning of building materials, debris, and other waste is not permitted.

 If you purchased a Recreational Fire Pit Permit between 2010 and 2014 you do not need to renew your permit.
 All pre-existing registered fire pit permits remain current.
 You are permitted to continue to use your fire pit at no additional cost.